 Dragos, Inc. delivered the system to the Fairfax Campus last fall.
 The team is spending their senior year penetration testing and using the vulnerabilities they find to create detection rules that can be included in future updates.
-Working with a faculty advisor and a subject matter expert from Dragos, Inc. makes the process as efficient as possible.
+Working with their faculty advisor, Assistant Professor Thomas G. Winston, and a subject matter expert from Dragos, Inc. makes the process as efficient as possible.

 The Department of Cyber Security Engineering forges partnerships with companies like Dragos, Inc. to provide real-world projects for students.
 But this project has a specific impact that made the team excited to start.
 “Industrial control systems have cyber-physical effects.
 People can understand it easier as opposed to more obscure cyber-attacks.
 In this case, a system could be breached, and lives could be lost,” says Wilson.